FSLR INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into First Solar, Inc. And Encourages Investors To Contact The Fi...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+NEW YORK, Oct.
 27, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of First Solar, Inc. (“First Solar” or“the Company”) (NASDAQ: FSLR).
-Investors who purchased First Solar securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/FSLR .
+Investors who purchased First Solar securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/FSLR .

 Investigation Details